canonical/microceph/docs/tutorial/mount-cephfs-share.rst

 Mount MicroCeph backed CephFs shares
 ====================================

+CephFs (Ceph Filesystem) are filesystem shares backed by the Ceph storage cluster.
-This tutorial will guide you with mounting CephFs share backed by a MicroCeph cluster.
+This tutorial will guide you with mounting CephFs shares using MicroCeph.

 The above will be achieved by creating an fs on the MicroCeph deployed Ceph cluster, and then mounting it using the kernel driver.